RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/what-is-included.md

 ### RetroArch##
 RetroDECK ships will all cores under the stable branch of RetroArch.
+If there is no stable version of a core the nightly version will be used instead.

 ## Standalone Emulators
-The following standalone emulators are included
+The following standalone emulators are included:

 - Yuzu (Switch)
 - Citra (3DS)
 - PCSX2 (PS2)